Cassville Democrat: Ownership history

 The Cassville Democrat was established in 1871 by John Ray, a native of Barren County, Kentucky, who moved to Barry County in 1850.
 Ray had been a surgeon in the Union army during the Civil War.
 He would publish the Cassville Democrat until his death in 1889.
 Following Ray's death, his son Charles Ray took over as editor and publisher of the paper and continued in that role until his own death in 1926.
 During his time as publisher, Charles Ray also served two terms as county treasurer, and was postmaster of Cassville under the Cleveland administration.
 Charles Ray's wife, Jennie Pharis Ray, and sons John and Means Ray took over the responsibilities of the newspaper following his death.
 Eventually, ownership of the paper moved on to Bob Mitchell, Charles Ray's grandson through his youngest daughter, Katherine.
 Bob Mitchell retained ownership of the Cassville Democrat up to the mid-1990s when, after more than 120 years of single-family ownership, he sold the publication to Mike and Lisa Schlichtman.
-In 2004, the Schlichtmans sold the then 132-year-old publication to the Rust Communications newspaper chain, which continues to own it.
+In 2004, the Schlichtmans sold the then 132-year-old publication to the Rust Communications newspaper chain.
+The company sold the paper in March 2022 to CherryRoad Media, who in turn sold it in December to Kyle Troutman and Jordan Troutman.